-MMRP82 Construction Emissions SEIR-2 AQ-2 Additional Construction Mitigation Measures.
-The following measures are recommended for projects with construction emissions above the threshold. С MMRP83 Construction Emissions AQ-2(1) 1.
+MMRP82 Construction Emissions AQ-2 Additional Construction Mitigation Measures.
+The following measures are recommended for projects with construction emissions above the threshold.
+C Contractor COMPLETE See individual measures below (MMRP83 to MMRP95).
+4Q 2018 MMRP83 Construction Emissions All exposed surfaces shall be watered at a frequency adequate to maintain minimum soil moisture of 12 percent.
+Moisture content can be verified by lab samples or moisture probe.
 All exposed surfaces shall be watered at a frequency adequate to maintain minimum soil moisture of 12 percent.
-Moisture content can be verified by lab samples or moisture probe. С MMRP84 Construction Emissions SEIR-2 2.
-All excavation, grading, and/or demolition activities shall be suspended when average wind speeds exceed 20 mph. С
+Moisture content can be verified by lab samples or moisture probe. С Contractor COMPLETE 4Q 2018 MMRP84 Construction Emissions SEIR-2 CNST- AQ-2(2) All excavation, grading, and/or demolition activities shall be suspended when average wind speeds exceed 20 mph. С Contractor COMPLETE 4Q 2018